-AGEMI are creating a set of learning resources which focus on different aspects of the gender-media-equality relationship.
-These are all openly accessible on the Advancing Gender Equality in Media Industries course page and the video materials (lectures and interviews) can also be accessed through the AGEMI YouTube channel.
+AGEMI has created a set of learning resources which focus on different aspects of the gender-media-equality relationship.
+These are all openly accessible on the Advancing Gender Equality in Media Industries course page, you just need to sign up.

-We have adopted a thematic approach in developing these learning resources, so that different units address different inequality and intersectional issues including representation and stereotyping, employment and working conditions, access to decision-making and leadership positions, the implications of digitalization for media professions, harassment and abuse in the newsroom, and issues of governance and policy.
+We have adopted a thematic approach in developing these learning resources, so that different units address different inequality and intersectional issues.
+These include representation and stereotyping, employment and working conditions, access to decision-making and leadership positions, the implications of digitalization for media professions, harassment and abuse in the newsroom, feminist media activism and issues of governance and policy.

 Each unit contains a mix of short video lectures together with interviews with a range of media experts, activities and further resources.
 They also signpost you to the AGEMI Resources Bank of Good Practices.

 - Issues in gender and representation